Jakob-Bach/Constrained-Subgroup-Discovery/README.md

 ## Repo Structure

-Currently, the repository contains seven Python files and four non-code files.
+Currently, the repository consists of three directories and three files at the top level.

-The non-code files are:
+The top-level files are:

 - `.gitignore`: For Python development.
 - `LICENSE`: The software is MIT-licensed, so feel free to use the code.
 - `README.md`: You are here :upside_down_face:
-- `requirements.txt`: To set up an environment with all necessary dependencies; see below for details.

-The code files comprise our experimental pipeline (see below for details):
+The directory `csd_package/` contains the Python package `csd`, which comprises the subgroup-discovery methods and evaluation metrics we implemented for our experiments.
+You can use this package independently of our experiments.
+See the corresponding [README](csd_package/README.md) for more information.

+The directory `main_experiments/` contains the experiments described in the publications listed above.

 - `prepare_datasets.py`: First stage of the experiments (download prediction datasets).
-- `prepare_demo_datasets.py`: Alternative script for the first stage of the experiments, preparing fewer and smaller datasets (used in some preliminary benchmarking experiments).
 - `run_experiments.py`: Second stage of the experiments (run subgroup discovery).
 - `run_evaluation_(arxiv|dissertation|short).py`: Third stage of the experiments (compute statistics and create plots).
 - `data_handling.py`: Functions for working with prediction datasets and experimental data.

-Additionally, we have organized the subgroup-discovery methods for our experiments as the standalone Python package `csd`, located in the directory `csd_package/`.
-See the corresponding [README](csd_package/README.md) for more information.
+- `sd4py_methods.py`: Classes wrapping methods from the package `sd4py` for our main experimental pipeline (the remaining subgroup-discovery methods are implemented by us and reside in the package `csd`).
+- `requirements.txt`: To set up an environment with all necessary dependencies; see below for details.

+The directory `competitor_runtime_experiments/` contains additional experiments, which are not described in the publications but helped us choose competitors for our main experiments.
+In particular, we benchmarked the runtime of subgroup-discovery methods from the packages `pysubdisc`, `pysubgroup`, `sd4py`, and `subgroups` (besides our package `csd`).

+- `prepare_competitor_runtime_datasets.py`: First stage of the experiments (download prediction datasets).
+- `run_competitor_runtime_experiments.py`: Second stage of the experiments (run subgroup discovery).
+- `run_competitor_runtime_evaluation`: Third stage of the experiments (compute statistics).
+- `data_handling.py`: Functions for working with prediction datasets and experimental data (copied from main experiments).
+- `runtime_competitors.py`: Classes wrapping subgroup-discovery methods from multiple packages for our competitor-runtime pipeline.
+- `requirements.txt`: To set up an environment with all necessary dependencies (extends requirements of main experiments).

 ## Setup

 Before running the scripts to reproduce the experiments, you should

+1) Install Python (`3.8` for main experiments, `3.9` for competitor-runtime experiments) and make sure the command `python` works from the command line (check `python --version`).
+2) Install Java 8 and make sure the command `java` works from the command line (check `java -version`).
+   While our implementation of subgroup-discovery methods (in the package `csd`) does not require Java, the packages `pysubdisc` and `sd4py` (used in `run_experiments.py` and `run_competitor_runtime_experiments.py`) do.
-1) Set up an environment (optional but recommended).
+3) Set up an environment for Python (optional but recommended).
-2) Install all necessary dependencies.
+4) Install all necessary Python dependencies.

-Our code is implemented in Python (version 3.8; other versions, including lower ones, might work as well).
+In the following, we describe steps (3) and (4) in detail.

 ### Option 1: `conda` Environment